Utility disconnections are high-stress moments for customers and high-cost moments for business.

 3. Safety and Confirmation Logic

-Rather than optimizing for a single interface, the work focused on system-level clarity—ensuring that automation could scale safely without sacrificing trust, accessibility, or operational confidence.
+The work focused on system-level clarity, ensuring automation could scale safely without sacrificing trust, accessibility, or operational confidence.

 The final self-service experience translated complex, rule-driven logic into a clear, reassuring flow for customers.